 - Signs of IV use, track marks, abscesses.

 As the drug’s effects wane over time, the person may ramp up their dosage even more.
 This is a sign of addiction.
 You can become addicted to Adderall in as little as two weeks.
 The effects are very similar to those of cocaine addiction or even meth.

 The Dangers of Snorting Adderall

 Those who aim to enhance the Adderall high may crush the drug and snort it.
 They will seek out the extended-release version of the drug.
 This form of the drug is more potent.
 Taking it orally, as designed, allows for a gradual release in the system.
 When crushed and snorted, the full impact of the drug hits the bloodstream all at once.

 When the drug is abused in this manner, the brain cannot process it and serious adverse effects can happen.
 These include seizures, racing heart rate, severe confusion, high blood pressure, fever, and even psychosis.
-It can also lead to an overdose, which could result in heart attack, stroke, coma, or death.
+It can also lead to an overdose, which could result in a heart attack, stroke, coma, or death.

 Taking Adderall with Alcohol

 Another way that Adderall becomes very risky is by taking the drug along with drinking alcohol.
 Mixing these two substances can have very severe effects.

 Some of the negative effects of mixing Adderall and alcohol include: